-The employment area to the south of Rainham and Beam Park will have retained its role as a strategically important industrial area and will have benefited from transformational new developments and an intensification of employment uses.
+2.2.7 The employment area to the south of Rainham and Beam Park will have retained its role as a strategically important industrial area and will have benefited from transformational new developments and an intensification of employment uses in a safe and secure environment.
 The area will have an enhanced reputation as a destination for international and local businesses and for skills and employment opportunities.
 Businesses will have been attracted to locate their head office within the area.
 Poor quality buildings will have been replaced with modern premises of different sizes providing exciting opportunities for a range of businesses including small companies wishing to expand.